Optimal multiple change-point detection for high-dimensional data: Proofs

 Thus by definition of sub-Gaussianity, for all $t > 0$,

 for some constant $c>0$.
-Finally we apply the concentration inequality to $t = \frac{r_k\Delta_k^2}{4}$ - remembering that $\tau_k$ is a $\kappa$-dense high energy change-point in the sense of Equation~\eqref{eq:Energydsg} - and sum over $k$ to obtain a union bound over $\xi_2^c$ :
+Finally we apply the concentration inequality to $t = \frac{r_k\Delta_k^2}{4}$ - remembering that $\tau_k$ is a $\kappa$-dense high-energy change-point in the sense of Equation~\eqref{eq:Energydsg} - and sum over $k$ to obtain a union bound over $\xi_2^c$ :

 where the last inequality comes from the fact that $\sum_{k=1}^K \rgD_k \leq n$ and the fact that $\kappa$ is chosen large enough so that $c'\kappa \geq 1$. \end{proof}

 \begin{proof}[Proof of \Cref{lem:purenoise}] Remark first that by homogeneity, we can assume without loss of generality that $L = 1$.
 To provide a proof, we will use the Hanson-Wright inequality in high dimension, which is a way to control quadratic forms of the noise.